Communist Prague: 4 places to learn about it

 Disclosure: This article contains affiliate links.
 If you click on one of them and make a purchase, I will get a small percentage of what you spend.

-Here are three ways to learn about the history of Prague – and Czechoslovakia as a whole – during the Cold War era.
+Here are four ways to learn about the history of Prague – and Czechoslovakia as a whole – during the Cold War era.

 The history of communism in Prague

-But first, the history: It all started before World War II.
+But first, the history: it all started before World War II began.
 In an effort to appease Hitler’s ambitions, the Allies agreed in the 1938 Munich Agreement to give him the Sudetenland, the German-speaking section of Czechoslovakia.
 Soon after, the Germans invaded most of the rest of Czechoslovakia.
 The Nazis’ plan was to eliminate the educated classes and the Jews and then “Germanize” the rest.

 Czechoslovakia under communist rule